What grades are offered by the Insight School of Washington (ISWA)?

 What information is required for enrollment?

-We are a school of choice, so enrollment documents include a District Release Form (sometimes called a “Choice Form”), which requires a signature from the resident school district and a legal guardian.
-We also require proof of residence including the name of a legal guardian on the student account and the physical address of the residence.
-Documents we accept include:
+We are a school of choice, so enrollment documents include a District Release Form (sometimes called a “Choice Form”), which is requested through your resident school district.

 What if my child is behind on credits or failing classes?